FAQ ~ What do I need to know to play in WADA?

 What is the format of play for "C" league?

-Click for a copy of the excel scoresheet.
+Click for a copy of the C league format

 You can break down the night into 5 rounds: